Family Album (2023 film)

 Family Album (Temas propios, lit.
-'Own Themes') is a 2023 Uruguayan-Argentine comedy film written and directed by Guillermo Rocamora.
+'Own Themes') is a 2023 comedy film written and directed by Guillermo Rocamora.
 It is about a family where César, the father, and Manuel, the eldest son, decide to set up their own musical group, but generational differences and musical tastes make the band unsustainable.
 Starring Diego Cremonesi, Franco Rizzaro, Valeria Lois, Alfonso Tort, Vicente Pieri and Roberto Suárez.
 It premiered on August 24, 2023, in Uruguayan theaters.

 It was selected as the Uruguayan entry for the Best International Feature Film at the 96th Academy Awards, but it was not nominated.

 Synopsis

 César is 45 years old but he looks like a teenager.
 He is an immature and abandoned father who feels liberated and rejuvenated since the divorce.
 Virginia is 47 years old and teaches English in her kitchen at home.
 She is a mother overwhelmed by work, her adolescent children and the separation.
 Manuel is 18 years old, he is a musical genius in the middle of a vocation crisis.
 Agustín is 15 years old and they are about to kick him out of school.
 In the middle of the family storm, César and Manuel have no better idea than to form a music band, the dream that César could not fulfill.
 But the generational clash between them makes the family band unsustainable.